Exponentiation: Roots of unity

 The nth roots of unity allow expressing all nth roots of a complex number z as the n products of a given nth roots of z with a nth root of unity.

 Geometrically, the nth roots of unity lie on the unit circle of the complex plane at the vertices of a regular n-gon with one vertex on the real number 1.

-As the number $e^\frac{2k\pi i}{n}$ is the primitive nth root of unity with the smallest positive argument, it is called the principal primitive nth root of unity, sometimes shortened as principal nth root of unity, although this terminology can be confused with the principal value of $1^{1/n}$, which is 1.
+As the number $e^{2k\pi i/n}$ is the primitive nth root of unity with the smallest positive argument, it is called the principal primitive nth root of unity, sometimes shortened as principal nth root of unity, although this terminology can be confused with the principal value of $1^{1/n}$, which is 1.

 Complex exponentiation

 Defining exponentiation with complex bases leads to difficulties that are similar to those described in the preceding section, except that there are, in general, infinitely many possible values for $z^w$.
 So, either a principal value is defined, which is not continuous for the values of z that are real and nonpositive, or $z^w$ is defined as a multivalued function.